noamba/analysing-many-text-files/README.md

 #Exercise instructions#

-Find the most common occurring words in a collection of text files and the sentences where they are used.
+Find the most common occurring words and the sentences where they are used in a collection of text files.
 The following table is one possiblity to express the results: